planttheidea/fast-copy/README.md

 ###### `Constructor` / `prototype`

+`Constructor` and `prototype` describe the object currently being copied, including standard objects and arrays.
-Both `Constructor` and `prototype` properties are only populated with complex objects that are not standard objects or arrays.
-This is mainly useful for custom subclasses of these globals, or maintaining custom prototypes of objects.
+They are reassigned for each recursive call to `state.copier`, so read them before copying nested values.
+These properties are useful for custom subclasses of globals, or maintaining custom prototypes of objects.

 ```js
 function deeplyCloneSubclassArray<Value extends CustomArray>(